arnecls/homebridge-bosch-alert-system/README.md

 These steps have been derived from the [Bosch API docs](https://github.com/BoschSmartHome/bosch-shc-api-docs/tree/master/postman).

 1. You need to create an RSA key pair, that will identifiy your client.
+The following will create a certificate that is valid for 10 years (`-days 3650`).

    ```bash
    openssl req -x509 -nodes -days 3650 -newkey rsa:2048 -keyout client-key.pem -out client-cert.pem
    ```

 2. Find out your Smarthome controller IP.
-Test it with the following command
+Test it with the following command.
+The `CONTROLLER_IP` variable will be used in later steps.

    ```bash
    CONTROLLER_IP=192.168.0.10